 Payload: The payload contains the claims, which are statements about the user or other data.
 Claims can be of three types: registered, public, and private claims.

-Signature: To create the signature part, you need to take the encoded header, encoded payload, a secret, and the algorithm specified in the header,
+Signature: The signature can be created with encoded header, encoded payload, secret and the algorithm specified in header.
+The signature

 First client will send the login request to AuthServer along with username and password.
 Using these credentials server will create the JWT authentication token, this generated token will send back to the client.
 Client will store this token at his local storage and send the request by adding the JWT token in header to access the protected resources.
 Once server receives an request it will take the JWT token from the request header and validate the token, if token is valid then server will allow to access the protected resources and send the response accordingly back to the client.